Neo-0013/Python/Intro/Basics/README.md

-# 🐍 Python Basics — For Everyone (Even Biology Students!)
+# 🐍 Python Basics — For Everyone

 > **No programming experience needed.** If you've ever written a lab report, used Excel, or followed a recipe — you already think like a programmer.
 This guide proves it.